manystarsapart/skysynth/ISSUES.md

 ~~9. keypress and waterlevel displays return NAN if keypress is updated while not signed in~~ <--- currently disabled firebase feature. temporarily solved

+11. when pressing alt on firefox (not tested on other browsers), the alt menu is brought up and affects playing. solve this by changing client side settings: navigate to about:config --> `ui.key.menuAccessKeyFocuses` --> false

 # FIXED ISSUES